tbucci100/task-vt/negation_detection/README.md

-# Introduction:
+# Introduction

-This implementation attempts to detect negation in medical statements with a <drug> and <treatment> co-occurance.
+This implementation attempts to detect negation in medical statements with a drug and treatment term co-occurance.
-Each notebook implements a different method and th epros and cons are discussed in the corrresponding notebook.
+Each notebook implements a different method and the pros and cons are discussed in the corrresponding notebook.
 The results are compared in the evaluation notebook.
 The stanfordCoreNLP server is used to tokenize and parse the text.
 A list of trigger terms that imply negation (https://github.com/ckbjimmy/clneg) is used as reference in some notebooks.

-# Structure:
+# Structure

 1. The 'data' folder contains:
-	a.
-Input files containing text to be analysed for negation
+- Input files containing text to be analysed for negation
-	b. neg_list_complete.txt : A list of terms that imply negation, as per https://github.com/ckbjimmy/clneg
+- neg_list_complete.txt : A list of terms that imply negation, as per https://github.com/ckbjimmy/clneg
-	d. output\ : Folder with output files containing an addiitonal column that specifies if the text is a negation.
+- output\ : Folder with output files containing an addiitonal column that specifies if the text is a negation.
-	e.
-Human annotated input for evaluation
+- Human annotated input for evaluation
-	f.
-Consolidated results across models
+- Consolidated results across models
 2. The 'notebooks' folder contains:
-	a. a notebook for each implementation method
+- a notebook for each implementation method
-	b. a notebook for establishing connection to StandFordCoreNLP
+- a notebook for establishing connection to StandFordCoreNLP
-	c. a notebook for evaluating results
+- a notebook for evaluating results
 3. helper_funcstions.py contains helper functions used across notebooks

-# Setup:
+# Setup

-1. Execute the following command line instructions under the data\ folder: wget http://nlp.stanford.edu/software/stanford-corenlp-full-2018-02-27.zip; \
+1. Execute the following command line instructions under the data\ folder:

+	wget http://nlp.stanford.edu/software/stanford-corenlp-full-2018-02-27.zip; \
 	unzip stanford-corenlp-full-2018-02-27.zip; \
 	rm stanford-corenlp-full-2018-02-27.zip; \